-Information on likely developments in the operations of the consolidated entity and the expected results of operations will be detailed in the Annual Report to be released in October 2020.
+Information on likely developments in the operations of the consolidated entity and the expected results of operations will be detailed in the Annual Report to be released on 24 September 2021.

 Environmental regulation

 The consolidated entity has complied with all regulations applicable to the financial services sector industry.
 It is not required to report under any specific environmental legislation.